hadesbox/aws-ec2-teleport/README.md

 * This means one folder per account (or region/account).
 * Each folder must contain the config.json which has the region and the AWS EC2 Api keys to call your service. (future release it may support multi region with single folders)
-* All keynames filenames are the same as the keyname value on yout EC2 account.
+* All key's filename HAS to be the same as the keyname value on your EC2 account.

 ## Running the command

-1. if you do not provide a tagname (i.e. "$teleport") you will get a list of your instances with their tags, and IPs (and other information) from the  current account.
+1. if you do not provide a tagname (i.e. just "teleport") you will get a list of your instances with their tags, and IPs (and other information) from the current account.
-2. if it finds more than one instance with the matching tag (or partially matching tag), it will list those instances
+2. if you provide a tagname (or a part of it) it will try to find all matching instances for that word.
+If it matches more than one instance with the matching tag (or partially matching tag), it will list all those instances.
-3. if it finds exactly one matching instance, then it will ssh to it using the rigth KeyName and "username" (AMZ->ec2user, Ubuntu->ubuntu, Redhat->root, Centos->root) based on the architecture of that machine (AMI info.) if the machine has a public Ip.
+3. if it finds exactly one matching instance, then it will ssh to it using the right KeyName and "username" (AMZ->ec2user, Ubuntu->ubuntu, Redhat->root, Centos->root) based on the architecture of that machine (AMI info.) if the machine has a public Ip (you can override the usernames by sending them as an option.. se below).

 For example if we dont send any params: